 Happy Valentine’s Day!
 We hope you’re feeling the love today…whether it’s from your significant other, your family, your friends, heck even your co-workers, everyone deserves a little extra love today.

 In honor of the holiday, we thought it would be fun to get a little personal and discuss our marriages, specifically the things we do to maintain healthy and happy relationships.
 We even consulted the boys for this post, so we could share their insight with all of you.
-But before we get to the goods, let’s recap a bit about each of our relationships…
+But before we get to our marriage tips, let’s recap a bit about each of our relationships…

 Casey & Finn